proafxin/football_manager/README.md

-# Fifa Manager Mode Backend API
+# Virtual Football Manager
-A simulation of Fifa manager mode.
+A virtual backend simulation of football manager mode.

 ## Features
 - User can play as a manager of an existing team or create a new club.